wimpysworld/nix-config/README.md

 I like the directory hierarchy in [Jon Seager's nixos-config] and the mixin pattern used in [Matthew Croughan's nixcfg], so my initial Nix configuration is heavily influenced by both of those.
 Ana's excellent [Declarative GNOME configuration with NixOS] blog post was essential to get a personalised desktop.
 That said, there's plenty to learn from browsing other people's Nix configurations, not least for discovering cool software.
 I recommend a search of [GitHub nixos configuration] from time to time to see what interesting techniques you pick up and new tools you might discover.

-The [disko] implementation and automated installation is chasing the ideas outlined in these blog posts:
+The [Disko] implementation and automated installation is chasing the ideas outlined in these blog posts:
   - [Setting up my new laptop: nix style](https://bmcgee.ie/posts/2022/12/setting-up-my-new-laptop-nix-style/)
   - [Setting up my machines: nix style](https://aldoborrero.com/posts/2023/01/15/setting-up-my-machines-nix-style/)